 Failure and FDA Response to Transvaginal Mesh Injuries

 In 2010 alone, more than 75,000 women received a transvaginal mesh implant, however more than 10 percent of these surgeries resulted in failure.
 Similar results were seen in other years and unfortunately for many women, reports of problems came too late to prevent injury.

 The FDA reviewed research regarding transvaginal mesh placement for procedures performed over the 15 year period of 1996 to 2011.
 The results of their research show that transvaginal mesh procedures cause greater risks than non-mesh repairs.
 They also found that many of the transvaginal procedures failed to repair pelvic organ prolapse.

 Nearly 40 thousand lawsuits have been filed on behalf of women who have been injured by transvaginal mesh in the U.S. District Court for the Southern District of West Virginia alone, and many more are pending in other state courts.
 Unfortunately for many women, reports of complications came too late to prevent injury.

 Design of Transvaginal Mesh

-– will lose shape and strength over time as it degrades and is absorbed by the body.
-It is not intended as a long-term or permanent implant but under normal conditions it is expected that the patient’s own body will grow new tissue at the site of the implant to keep the repair intact.
+- Under normal conditions, it is expected that the patient’s own body will grow new tissue at the site of the implant to keep the repair intact.

 Conditions Treated by Transvaginal Mesh Procedures